GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Sections:
   - **Mortgage Details** header with subtitle
   - **Property & Financing** section with responsive grid layout (md:grid-cols-2)
+  - **Closing Costs Analysis** section with toggle switch and blue gradient background (OPTIONAL)
-  - **Investment Property Analysis** section with toggle switch and gradient background
+  - **Investment Property Analysis** section with toggle switch and emerald gradient background (OPTIONAL)
+  - **Marketing Control** section for premium users with amber gradient background
 - **Calculate Results** button at bottom with icon and hover effects
 - NO tabs, NO separate calculator components